amplication/docs/docs/getting-started/sync-with-github.md

 Users can merge Amplication-made changes by merging pull requests created by Amplication from the `amplication` branch to the user repository's base branch.

 :::tip
-Enterprise plan users can [change the base branch](/how-to/change-base-branch-for-pull-requests) that Amplication uses for pull requests.
+The ability to [change your base branch](/how-to/change-base-branch-for-pull-requests) is a feature that's available for **Pro and Enterprise** plan users.
+Review plan differences on the [Git Sync Plan Differences](sync-with-git-differences-between-plans) page.
 :::

 ## The commit message